6 Continuous Probability

 4. pnorm(a)

-7. Imagine the distribution of male adults is approximately normal with an expected value of 69 and a standard deviation of 3.
+7. Imagine the distribution of male adults is approximately normal with a mean of 69 and a standard deviation of 3.
 How tall is the male in the 99th percentile?
 Hint: use qnorm.

 8. IQ scores are approximately normally distributed, with a mean of 100 and a standard deviation of 15.
 Suppose we want to know what the distribution of the highest IQ would look like across all high school graduating classes if 10,000 people are born each year in a school district.
 Run a Monte Carlo simulation with B = 1000, where each iteration generates 10,000 IQ scores and records the highest value.
 Then, create a histogram to visualize the distribution of the maximum IQ in the district.